pivotal/docs-tap/scst-scan/ivs-grype.hbs.md

 Where:

-- `TARGET-IMAGE` is the image to be scanned.
-Digest must be specified.
+- `TARGET-IMAGE` is the image to scan.
+You must specify digest.
 - `GRYPE-SCANNER-IMAGE` is the image containing the Grype CLI.
-For example, `anchore/grype:latest` For additional publicly available Grype images refer to [DockerHub](https://hub.docker.com/r/anchore/grype/tags).
-For more information on the usage of the Grype CLI, refer to the [Grype documentation](https://github.com/anchore/grype#getting-started).
+For example, `anchore/grype:latest`.
+For information about publicly available Grype images, see [DockerHub](https://hub.docker.com/r/anchore/grype/tags).
+For more information about using the Grype CLI, see the [Grype documentation](https://github.com/anchore/grype#getting-started).